 Special Degree Concentrations in Hospitality

 Now, let’s take a look at some of the more specific routes of study in the wide world of hospitality education.
-There are numerous major concentrations to be studied in this field, and that number of concentrations is expected to continue to expand into the future.
+There are numerous major concentrations in this field, and that number of concentrations is expected to continue to expand in the future.
 The following, however, are some of the most popular major concentrations for those seeking hospitality degrees today.

 Real Estate in Hospitality

 Whether it’s a budding newly-founded hotel or a nationwide chain of well-established restaurants, real estate is a major area of concern for many professionals in the hospitality industry.
 Subsequently, a major concentration in real estate in the hospitality field is a popular and valuable one to seek out.
 With this major study concentration, students can expect to learn the ins and outs of the real estate market relative to hospitality services and businesses in particular.

 How does a slow overall market affect the need for real estate in hospitality?
 What are some ways that hospitality businesses are learning to maximize already-owned real estate?
 What is the turnover rate of hospitality-related real estate, and how can this be abated?
 Students following this concentration of study can expect to learn the answers to these types of questions and more.

 Legal and ethical parameters are arguably the most important to know across the greater field of hospitality know-how.
 These factors regulate practically all sides of the business.
 As such, anyone well-versed in all of the laws and ethical concerns that affect hospitality is going to be a very valuable prospective employee.
 Enter the graduate with a degree majoring in law and ethics in hospitality.